danlunt1976/UM_Bristol/Running_Ensembles_on_bluecrystalp4.md

 2. edit the restart_manually script in your own dictory: change the bp14 into e.g., eocene
 3. run your own version of this script, e.g., sh myscripts/restart_manually [expID]

+## Step 5
+If you are carrying out a very long run, then it may time-out (14 days is the default) before completing.
+In this case, you just need to create a new ensemble script, but you need to include the option to delete the existing .dat file:
+`create_ensemble -d y -file xxxxx -expts list_expts`

 ## Solving Problems

 The output from the jobs is stored in the normal location (\$HOME/um/umui_out) but in files ending .eleave.
 If the model goes wrong, it will rapidly generate .eleave files every 10-20 minutes.